 Knives can make or break your experience in the kitchen.
 If you have a great knife, you won’t dread the chore of chopping vegetables or meat.
 A great knife will slice through your vegetables as though they were butter.
 It took me a while to figure out that I needed to quit using cheap, dull knives.
 When I changed this part of my cooking, my world came alive!
 Please, in the name of all that is good and holy, DO NOT use a dull knife.
 It will make you want to cuss and lose your religion.
 However, when you have a good, sharp knife you will sing songs of praise.
 “When I die, hallelujah I’ll take my knife!
 I’ll fly away.”

 Here are my favorite knives.
 I use each of them regularly, and I consider them essential in my kitchen.
 However, I know of some cooks who only have one knife and use it for everything.
 I like variety.
 It’s the spice of life, along with cumin.
+You’ll need to keep several factors in mind when narrowing down on a specific knife, visit wetheknives.com to learn more about these factors.

 This is my Chef’s knife.
 It’s a Chicago Cutlery brand.
 These knives can range from 6-14 inches in length.
 Characteristically they have a curved design so that the blade will rock when cutting.
 It can be used for everything – chopping vegetables, cutting meat, mincing, or slicing large cuts of meat.
 If a cook only has one kitchen knife, this is generally the one.